Heute: |

 -

-Stooping to help on a Manhattan sidewalk, an A train dance party and more reader tales of New York City in this week’s Metropolitan Diary.
+Help with a heavy door, a grocery spill on the subway and more reader tales of New York City in this week’s Metropolitan Diary.

 -